welbornprod/colr/docs/README.txt

 Colr Tool:
 ----------

-The ``colr`` package can be used as a command line tool:
+The ``colr`` package can be used as a command line tool.
+An entry point script named ``colr`` is created when installed with pip.
+Otherwise it can be executed using the ``python -m colr`` method.

 ::

-    python3 -m colr --help
+    colr --help

 It will do fore, back, style, gradients, rainbows, justification, and translation.
 It can strip codes from text (as an argument or stdin), or